- My Account

 - About NOLS

-This program is made possible with generous support from the Friends of Sequim Library.
+This program is made possible by a grant from the

 Port Angeles Main Library

 Seventh- and eighth-grade students from Stevens Middle School will compete in a literary trivia competition—a culmination of a year-long program during which participating language arts students formed teams and read ten books selected by library staff.
 The team that prevails February 10 will win a Samsung Galaxy Tablet for each of its members.
 The public is welcome to attend this fun, free event.

 Book Wars is a joint program between the Port Angeles School District and the Port Angeles Main Library, made possible by the Port Angeles Friends of the Library.
 For more information, please contact the Port Angeles Youth Services Department at 360.417.8500, ext.
 7705.

 Create a Lego masterpiece based on a weekly theme or build something totally unique!
 The goal of Lego Club is to encourage children to use their imaginations while working as individuals and teams.
 Each week will present attendees with a new theme to help encourage and guide new projects.
 All materials will be provided, and the Lego creations will remain in the library after each session.